bjohnson05/cmsi186/cmsi186-Spring2020/homework08/README.md

 1. Part of this problem is for you to do some research and find out if there is an easy way to turn the decimal numbers into String objects that represent the binary equivalents.

 ### Solution Submission
 As always, commit your solutions to your repo.
-For this assignment you will need at least five files:
+For this assignment you will need at least seven files:
 1. CircleSolver.java</li>
 1. circletest.bat or circletest.sh test file</li>
 1. ClockSolver.java</li>
 1. clocktest.bat or clocktest.sh test file</li>
 1. the circle definition file or files that you use with your CircleSolver program</li>
+1. the two <q>testresults.txt</q> files that contain the test outputs.
+Name them as you wish so you can tell them apart.

 ### Notes
 1. No notes for this assignment at this time.